 During the dog days of summer, Chattanooga is a hot, humid, and steamy place.
-When the heat strikes, there’s nothing better than finding a swimming hole to cool off in.
-Chattanooga is full a great swimming holes that you and your family can enjoy!
+When the heat strikes, there’s nothing better than finding a swimming hole where you can cool off.
+Chattanooga is full of great swimming holes that you and your family can enjoy!

 Chattanooga Swimming Holes

-Chester Frost Park – This is another popular spot on Chickamauga Lake.
+Chester Frost Park: This is another popular spot on Chickamauga Lake.
 Located in Hixson, this area has camping sites, a playground, pavilions, and a beach area.
-The summer months are always crowed here, so keep that in mind as you plan your day there.
+The summer months are always crowded here, so keep that in mind as you plan your day there.

-Red Clay Resort/Farmer’s Lake – This spot is located in Cohutta, Georgia, and is a spring fed pool that keeps you cool in the summer.
-There is food, changing rooms, restrooms, rentals, and plenty of shady area to enjoy when the sun is hot.
+Red Clay Resort/Farmer’s Lake: This spot is located in Cohutta, Georgia, and is a spring fed pool that keeps you cool in the summer.
+There, you’ll find food, changing rooms, restrooms, rentals, and plenty of shady areas to enjoy when the sun is hot.

-Blue Hole Soddy Daisy – This is one of the most well-known swimming holes in the Chattanooga area.
+Blue Hole Soddy Daisy: This is one of the most well-known swimming holes in the Chattanooga area.
 Also located in Soddy Daisy, the Blue Hole is a summer hot spot.
-There are shallow pools, deep pools, and plenty of boudlers for jumping in.
+There are shallow pools, deep pools, and plenty of boulders for jumping in.
 It fills up quickly, so you may want to get here early for parking.

 Whatever swimming hole you decide to visit in our area, I hope you find it relaxing and refreshing!

 Be sure to check out our Guide to Chattanooga Waterfalls and all the other Chattanooga adventures!